September 13, 2018

 There will be an accompanying book arts workshop the following day, Friday, September 14.

 Hosted by the Maine Women Writers Collection, University of New England, and the School of English, University of Kent.

 Cosponsored by the British Academy; Center for Excellence in Aging and Health, UNE; Certificate Program in Applied Arts and Social Justice, UNE; College of Arts and Sciences, UNE; College of Dental Medicine, UNE; College of Osteopathic Medicine, UNE; Department of Biological Sciences, UNE; Department of Creative and Fine Arts, UNE; Department of English, UNE; Department of History and Philosophy, UNE; Department of Nursing, UNE; Department of Society, Culture, and Languages, UNE; Division of Geriatrics, UNE College of Osteopathic Medicine; Interprofessional Education Collaborative (IPEC), UNE; Office of Research and Scholarship, UNE; Program of Women’s and Gender Studies, UNE; School of Social Work, UNE; UNE NORTH: The Institute for North Atlantic Studies; Westbrook College of Health Professions, UNE.

 The symposium is free, with registration required, and open to the public.
-The registration deadline is August 15.
-The book arts workshop (see below) is $125 and registration will be limited to 18 participants.
+The registration deadline is September 1.
+See below for information about the book arts workshop.
 Directions and parking information are available.